 Obviously this takes time, but he also has pooping issues since he started solids (having to do with his sensitivity, he holds it in because he doesn’t like the way it feels to poop).
 I feel like if we make the transition to raw for him as well, these issues might resolve more easily (alkaline body!).

 I bought some chia seeds to try and sneak into something (if he sees the little dark seeds in something he will likely not eat it – he is such a purist), but I honestly haven’t figured out what to do with them yet.

 So um, help!
 Any help is greatly appreciated (x-posting this on every board I am on for extra help).

 Congratulations on your choice for living foods.
 Everyone has their own groove when it comes to eating for themselves and feeding their children.
-As individuals our needs are unique and the combo of raw and non-raw varies for
+As individuals our needs are unique and the combo of raw and non-raw varies for each person.

 80% is definately a do-able thing for kids… the fruits and green smoothies are great!
 As are nuts (almonds, pumpkin seeds, sunflower seeds, sesame seeds)